The Strangers – Chapter 3: Production

-Principal photography on all three films commenced in September 2022 in Bratislava, Slovakia and wrapped in November 2022.
-Following the release of the first installment, The Strangers: Chapter 2 and The Strangers: Chapter 3 underwent a month of additional photography to rework the film with audience feedback from the first film in mind.
+Principal photography on all three films commenced in September 2022 in Bratislava, Slovakia, and wrapped in November 2022.
+Following the release of The Strangers: Chapter 1, The Strangers – Chapter 2 and The Strangers – Chapter 3 underwent a month of additional photography to rework the film with audience feedback from the first film in mind.
 Three weeks of the reshoots were devoted to Chapter 3.